 01-97 APPLICABLE TO SPECIFIC SERVICES 4443 (Cont.)

-o Other services requested by the Medicaid agency and approved by HCFA as cost effective .
+o Other services requested by the Medicaid agency and approved by HCFA as cost effective and necessary to avoid institutionalization.

 Attach a complete description and definition of each service to the model waiver request that you propose to offer.
 See §4442.3 for additional information about these requirements.

 Home and community-based services waivers allow you to provide as medical assistance, services not included in the definition of "medical assistance" in §1905(a) of the Act.
-However, it must be demonstrated that the provision of such services will enable you to serve recipients more cost effectively outside of a hospital, or ICF/MR (whose costs would otherwise be reimbursed under the State plan).
-Therefore, the services proposed to be provided in the waiver must not duplicate services which are provided under your State Medicaid planHowever, you may provide services under a waiver similar to those provided under the State plan where they are defined differently under the waiver or which differ in amount, duration or scope from those provided in the State plan.
+However, it must be demonstrated that the provision of such services will enable you to serve recipients more cost effectively outside of a hospital, NF, or ICF/MR (whose costs would otherwise be reimbursed under the State plan).
+Therefore, the services proposed to be provided in the waiver must not duplicate services which are provided under your State Medicaid plan.
+However, you may provide services under a waiver similar to those provided under the State plan where they are defined differently under the waiver or which differ in amount, duration or scope from those provided in the State plan.

 Item 3.
 Check the categories you wish to include under the waiver: categorically needy, optional categorically needy, or medically needy.
 Also check which applicable target groups you wish to include.

-You may include in a model waiver blind or disabled individuals who are eligible under the special included in 42 CFR 435.217. it must also provide information on the post-eligibility treatment of income and resources of those individuals receiving home and community-based services furnished under a waiver.
-Information on post-eligibility treatment of income and resources must follow regulations at 42 CFR 435.726 for non-209(b) States and regulations at 42 CFR 435.735 for 209(b) States §.
+You may include in a model waiver blind or disabled individuals who are eligible under the special home and community-based waiver eligibility group included in 42 CFR 435.217.
+The special home and community-based waiver eligibility group specified under 42 CFR 435.217 is made up of individuals who would be eligible for Medicaid if they were in an institution, who have been determined to need home and community-based services in order to remain in the community, and who are covered under the terms of the waiver.
+If you include individuals eligible under the special home and community-based waiver eligibility group in a waiver request, it must also provide information on the post-eligibility treatment of income and resources of those individuals receiving home and community-based services furnished under a waiver.
+Information on post-eligibility treatment of income and resources must follow regulations at 42 CFR 435.726 for non-209(b) States and regulations at 42 CFR 435.735 for 209(b) States and §1924 of the Social Security Act for an individual with a community spouse.

 NOTE: Section 9502(e) of COBRA and §9435(a) of OBRA 86, which apply to waivers or waiver renewals approved before, on, or after April 7, 1986, provide that you may set your own maintenance needs deduction amounts for individuals without regard to the limits imposed by regulations at 42 CFR 435.726(c)(1) and 42 CFR 435.735(c)(1).
 You must establish a maximum maintenance needs deduction amount which will not be exceeded for any individual under the waiver, and the maintenance needs deduction amount must be based on a reasonable assessment of the individual's needs.
 Except for these restrictions, you may establish the deduction amount for individuals at any level you choose.
 You may also establish different deduction amounts for different individuals, or groups of individuals, based on an assessment of each individual's or group's particular needs.